 While it is not always possible to know where a speed trap will be when you are outside of your community, most people do most of their driving close to home.
 The police are somewhat consistent in the areas where they monitor traffic speed, as they have determined the locations at which people are most likely to be speeding, and where their cars are least likely to be noticed by oncoming traffic.
 If you know where the police monitor local traffic, the exercise of extra caution when proceeding through those areas will significantly reduce your chances of receiving a speeding ticket.

 - If you are on a relatively busy road through a town or city, a speed trap is often going to be located just around a curve, or on a somewhat concealed side street.

 - If you are on a highway and notice that the big rigs are suddenly driving at a slower speed, consider it a sign of a possible speed trap ahead.

-If you are driving around 2:00 AM, or whatever time bars are required to close in your community, pay particularly close attention to the traffic laws, and be particularly careful about making proper stops at traffic lights and stop signs.
+If you are driving around 2:00 AM, or whatever time bars are required to close in your community, pay particularly close attention to the traffic laws and be particularly careful about making proper stops at traffic lights and stop signs.
 The reason is simple: the police monitoring traffic at this hour are looking for any sign that a driver may be drunk, and will often take any available excuse to stop a car to check the driver.
 It is my experience that at this hour the police pay particular attention to older vehicles, as the habitual late night patrons of bars tend to drive older cars.

 The plus side is that if you are polite and sober, you are more likely to be issued a warning than a ticket for a minor traffic oversight, such as rolling through a stop sign on a deserted road instead of coming to a full stop.
 The down side is that there is no guarantee that an officer won't issue you a ticket, and if you have a significant history of traffic violations you probably will receive the ticket instead of the warning even if you are completely sober.

-Don't delay pulling over.
+If a police vehicle signals you to pull over, don't delay pulling over.
 Be prompt about pulling over, if at all possible onto the right shoulder, and avoid obstructing traffic.
 If you did not see the officer immediately after his dome lights went on, apologize for your delay in stopping.

-the officer does not want you to get out of your car, not only for your own safety but out of concerns about the possibility of a violent confrontation.
+- Stay In Your Car: the officer does not want you to get out of your car, not only for your own safety but out of concerns about the possibility of a violent confrontation.

 - Turn Off the Engine: Don't give the officer any reason to suspect that you may try to leave the scene.

-Turn off your car's radio, and advise your passengers to stop any chatter.
+- Provide a Quiet Environment: Turn off your car's radio, and advise your passengers to stop any chatter.

 - Avoid Suprises: Don't root around in your car for objects or items, as the officer may be concerned that you are looking for a weapon.
 If you must retrieve items from your pockets or the glove compartment (such as your license or vehicle registration), let the officer know what you are doing before reaching for the items.

 - Keep Cool: if you are rude to an officer, you are much less likely to receive a warning instead of a ticket, or a break when a speeding ticket is issued.
 You are also more likely to inspire the officer to look for additional violations or vehicle defects which can justify tickets.
 You may even inspire the officer to note your belligerence on the ticket, so as to make it very difficult for you to get a good deal or dismissal if you go to court.

 - Don't Argue: Even if the officer makes a statement you believe to be ludicrous, such as "Did you know you were driving at 140 mph?", don't argue - and certainly not with a statement like, "That's absurd - I was only going 125".
 A calm acknowledgement that does not admit guilt, or a denial limited to "I don't believe so", will leave you in better standing.

 Declare Any Firearms

 If you have a CCW permit that allows you to have a firearm in your vehicle, make sure that you immediately inform the officer both of your permit and of the presence of a firearm.
 In criminal defense work, it is not unusual to find a case where somebody has escalated a minor traffic stop into a full vehicle search by being rude to an officer - and ended up being charged with a crime for having contraband or an illegal weapon in the car.

-(In one real-life case, a man was charged with a felony because he had a double-edged knife in a cooler in the back seat - something the officer would never have looked for had the driver not been completely belligerent from the moment he was pulled over.)
-It is surprising how many rude drivers learn that their cars "smell like marijuana".
+It is surprising how many rude drivers learn that their cars "smell like marijuana", resulting in their delayed detention after a traffic stop and potentially in the search of their vehicles.
+In one real-life case, a man was charged with a felony because he had a double-edged knife in a cooler in the back seat - something the officer would never have looked for had the driver not been completely belligerent from the moment he was pulled over.

 Imagine if you were assigned to a thankless task where most people you encountered were in violation of the law, deeply resented your enforcement of the law, and lied to try to avoid the application of the law.
 How refreshing would it be to find somebody who was both polite and honest?
 Don't forget that behind the uniform, police officers are people.

-While we have all heard stories, some true, about people who got out of traffic tickets by concocting stories, from the simple to the bizarre, don't count on an officer believing them.
+While we have all heard stories, some true and some of dubious veracity, about people who got out of traffic tickets by concocting stories, from the simple to the bizarre.
+But whatever you have heard about the success of others, don't expect that an officer will believe the same story when it comes from you.
 The odds are, the officer has heard them all before on multiple occasions, and if he has let somebody off it is with full knowledge that the story was a fabrication or exaggeration.